epakskape/greenshellcode/README.md

 While the above approach is sufficient to encode any payload, it can result in large payloads.
 This is because generating decoded byte values requires the `dec dword [esp-0x1]` instruction, e.g. one for each decrement required to generate a decoded byte value.
 This can be costly because `dec dword [esp-0x1]` is 4 bytes.

 To reduce this cost, this encoder also contains a second level of encoding.
-This encoding transforms each byte of the [raw payload](https://github.com/epakskape/greenshellcode/blob/master/raw_payload_enc.asm) as a sequence of 8 bytes (one byte per bit), where a bit being set is 0xfd and a bit being clear is 0xfe.
+This encoding transforms each byte of the [raw payload](https://github.com/epakskape/greenshellcode/blob/master/raw_payload_enc.asm) into a sequence of 8 encoded bytes for each raw byte (representing one raw bit per encoded byte), where a bit being set is 0xfd and a bit being clear is 0xfe.
 Some examples of this encoding can be seen below:

 ```
 0xe8 = 0xfd, 0xfd, 0xfd, 0xfe, 0xfd, 0xfe, 0xfe, 0xfe